anikachristopher/luxe-spa/README.md

 Then run migrations using the various rake actions, db:migrate and db:seed.

-Lastly, start a rails server (rails server or rails s).
+Lastly, start a rails server (rails server or rails s) in the terminal.